Real time operating systems (RTOS) concepts and applications

 • Debugging process is complex and difficult

-Real-time operating systems (RTOS) will always include the following features:
+Real-Time OS Real-time operating systems (RTOS) will always include the following features:

 • Support for multiple tasks running concurrently